-This passage is a twin sister to the Ephesians 4 one under study.
-The reason unbelievers have no life in God is that they choose to rebel against God, either passively and/or aggressively.
-They determine to ignore and suppress that which He has made evident within them.
+This passage is a twin sister to the Ephesians 4 verse under study.
+The reason unbelievers have no life in God is that they choose to rebel against God, passively and/ or aggressively.
+They resolve to ignore and suppress that which He has made evident within them.
 By mentally rejecting Him, their understanding is continually darkened.
-For example:
+For example,

-Unbelievers become stern in their beliefs in Darwinism or evolution, which, in summary states, “Nothing times nobody equals everything.”
+Unbelievers become hardened in their beliefs in Darwinism or evolution, which, in summary states, “Nothing times nobody equals everything.”

 The ungodly are unresponsive to truth.
 Just as a corpse cannot hear a conversation in the mortuary, the person who is “dead in [his] trespasses and sins” (Ephesians 2:1) cannot hear or understand the things of God, no matter how loudly or clearly they may be declared or evidenced in his presence.2

 And if you ever wonder why certain individuals on your subcommittee do not seem to get your biblical argument, here is the reason.
-Most likely it’s not because you lack perspicuity or communication skills; rather, it is because they are spiritually incapable of getting it; they are spiritually deaf!
+It’s unlikely to be because you lack perspicuity or communication skills; rather, it is because they are spiritually incapable of getting it; they are spiritually deaf !
 Don’t be offended or take it personally when others reject your biblical positions; this passage informs you as to why: you should absolutely expect it!
-It therefore follows:
+It therefore follows,

 The greatest need of the unbeliever is a spiritual hearing aid—new life in Christ!